Philip Campbell Curtis: Biography

-Curtis was born in Jackson, Michigan to Elise and George Curtis.
+Curtis was born on May 26, 1907, in Jackson, Michigan to Elise and George Curtis.
 He had three younger brothers: Harry, Malcolm (Mike) and Robert.
 A bone chilling fall through the ice on Vandercook Lake near Jackson during a hunting excursion when he was sixteen led to a serious illness and a year of bed rest.
 The after-effects of the illness were severe and painful arthritis for which Curtis sought relief throughout his life.
 Curtis looked on his arthritic condition philosophically, musing that the restrictions to his activities led to his contemplative life as a painter: "I'm most comfortable sitting at the easel, so I credit my arthritis with making me happy with my situation."
 He received a B.A. from Albion College where he was introduced to art through the newly formed art department in the person of the sole faculty member, Charlotte Swanson (later Cleeland).
-Following in the footsteps of his father and grandfather, both judges, Curtis undertook the study of law at the University of Michigan beginning in the spring of 1930.
+Following in the footsteps of his father and grandfather, both judges, Curtis undertook the study of law at the University of Michigan beginning in spring 1930.
 He was conflicted and eventually art won out.
-In the fall 1932 he enrolled in Yale University's School of Fine Art.
+In fall 1932, he enrolled in Yale University's School of Fine Art.
 At Yale he followed a classical course of study with emphasis on painting and drawing from life with professors Francis Taylor, Eugene Savage and Lewis York.
 He also studied mural painting, a skill that would stand him in good stead over the next decade. he painted portraits and worked on murals to support himself while he was at Yale.
 Although he left Yale after three years, he had been so often promoted to advanced classes that he was awarded a four-year certificate.
 By October 1935, Curtis was living in an apartment on Orchard Street on the lower east side in New York City.
 He applied several times to the Works Progress Administration's Federal Arts Program.
 Curtis was among the applicants who did not need relief, so he was appointed as an assistant supervisor for the Manhattan mural works project.
 Among the artists he worked with were Stuart Davis, Arshile Gorky and Yasuo Kuniyoshi.
 In March 1937, the WPA sent Curtis to Phoenix to start an arts center, which is today the Phoenix Art Museum.
 Following his success in Phoenix, the WPA sent Curtis to Iowa to start the Des Moines Art Center.
 The WPA came to an end in 1941 and Curtis enrolled in a museum administration program at the Fogg Museum at Harvard University.
 His studies were interrupted by the Second World War, and Curtis served his country as a member of the Office of Strategic Services in Washington, D.C.
 At the end of the war, Curtis returned to Phoenix and in 1948 met George Ellis, a civil engineer and contractor, and his wife Racheal Murdock Ellis, an elementary school teacher and costumer.
 The Ellises moved a converted barn from a nearby ranch onto their property (now called Cattle Track) in Scottsdale, Arizona as a house and studio for Phil and Marge.
 (Marjorie Yaeger 1917-2000, they met and married in Phoenix in 1937).
 For the rest of his life, Curtis lived in the little house next door to the Ellis family, which eventually grew to include their three children, David, Janie and Michael.